Gate Operator

 5. Save your module.

-You can preview the module in Express View with the DevTools Console The DevTools Console helps you securely store, build, test, and deploy your software. open.
-Enter sample_User in the first Text Field and select Yes.
-When you click Yes, sample_User displays in the second Text Field.
+Preview the module in Express View Express View is how your end-user views your application.
+Express View also lets you preview your applications to test your configuration and view the styling.
+This is also the view your end-users will see when interacting with your application.
+After configuring a module, click Preview in the Module Builder to interact with the module in Express View. and open the DevTools Console The DevTools Console helps you securely store, build, test, and deploy your software..
+Enter sample_User in the first field and select Yes.
+When you click Yes, sample_User displays in the second field.